 It is hard, sometimes impossible, to live in the perpetual now, with all that needs to be done.
 Caring for someone with dementia who is likely living in the past is difficult, especially with the pressure of getting things done.
 Putting their feelings first helps to live in the now, focusing on where they are.
 Remember that you are doing your best.
 Take care of yourself and know that your work is valuable.

-Kathy Dreyer, Ph.D., is the Director of Strategic Projects at AGE-u-cate® Training Institute, which develops and delivers innovative research-based aging and dementia training programs such as Dementia Live® and Compassionate Touch®, for professional and family caregivers; firstname.lastname@example.org
+Kathy Dreyer, Ph.D., is an Advisor at AGE-u-cate® Training Institute, which develops and delivers innovative research-based aging and dementia training programs such as Dementia Live® and Compassionate Touch®, for professional and family caregivers; firstname.lastname@example.org